 Treating comorbidity requires specialized care.
 Any major comorbid condition runs the risk of causing long-term symptoms.
 That’s why different doctors are needed for either illness.
 If you suffer from multiple conditions, consulting multiple specialized doctors will give you the best chance for recovery.
 Here are a few tips for treating comorbidities:

 Counselors help treat comorbid medical conditions by teaching healthy coping mechanisms and providing resources.
 Counselors also have experience with comorbidities, mental health, and other factors.

 Physical therapists help retrain fine motor skills.
 Long-term drug use and/or trauma can limit mobility, causing complications down the line, although it isn’t comorbidity.

 Occupational therapists (OT) help ensure a person performs at their best.
 An OT is available to those who need help completing everyday tasks, especially when suffering from mental illness and a comorbid medical condition.

 The healing process may seem difficult, but you do not have to take the journey alone.
-To learn more about the recovery process, reach out to our team at J. Flowers today.
+To learn more about the recovery process, reach out to our team at Alta Centers.